calidion/errorable/README.en.md

 4. Customization
     Can easily customize a new error table with a json file/object
 5. Unification
     Errors are identified by names.
-And names are strings can be used universally.
+And names are strings can be exchanged throught different projects.

 ## Install